 Are you like me and love to have clean teeth?
 Rita reminded me to add these, thank you, Rita!
 Here’s the deal, I have a few bags full of items ready for those who may need to move in with me after evacuating their homes for whatever reason.
 I bet you can picture how happy those people would be if we handed them a bag with a new toothbrush, toothpaste, shampoo, soap, razor, hand sanitizer, and a brush, or comb.

 You can never have too many rolls of paper towels or toilet paper, right?
 Thanks to Monica for the reminder that the Dollar Tree sells these as well.

 Other Paper Products

-Debbie reminded me about the paper plates, cups, foil, foil trays, and silverware.
+Debbie reminded me about paper plates, cups, foil, foil trays, and silverware or plastic utensils.
 We can use all of these to stock up for emergencies.

 At the Dollar Tree, you will find an 8-ounce size hand sanitizer and soap for a dollar to help keep germs and bacteria under control.

 We aren’t going to lie, these flashlights are cheap and won’t light your path as well as a good flashlight might.
-But they’re cheap and you can buy several of them to hold your family over.
+But they’re inexpensive enough that you can buy several of them to hold your family over during most emergencies.